Molecular Biology and Genetics II

 - describe how advanced molecular tools such as large-scale sequencing and proteomics can be used to study gene expression

 - describe genetic applications such as evolutionary genetics, disease genetics and forensic genetics

 - read and evaluate scientific articles and suggest follow-up experiments

 - describe ethical issues related to the subjects that are covered during the course

 The course focuses on regulation of gene expression in bacteria, archaea and eukaryotes, and basic molecular biological and genetic methods as well as the latest large-scale methods that are used to study gene function and gene expression.
-The following subjects are covered during the course: Repetition of basic molecular biology and genetics; Epigenetics; Post-transcriptional regulation mediated by small and large RNA molecules; Translational control.
+The following subjects are covered during the course: Repetition of basic molecular biology and genetics; Epigenetics; Post-transcriptional regulation mediated by small and large RNA molecules; Translational control; Post-translational modifications; Subcellular localisation that regulates gene expression.
 The latest methods within analysis of gene expression, e.g. large-scale sequencing and proteomics.
 Applied genetics: Evolutionary genetics, disease genetics and forensic genetics.
 Methods for further studies of gene function: inactivation of genes, reporter genes, model organisms.
 Experimental strategies: selection of methods to study a specific scientific problem.
-Practical training in PCR, cloning, epigenetics in fission yeast and inactivation of gene expressions by means of RNA-interference in the roundworm C. elegans.
+Practical training in PCR, homologous recombination, epigenetics in fission yeast and inactivation of gene expressions by means of RNA-interference in the roundworm C. elegans.
 Ethical questions within molecular biology and genetics.
 Study visits at e.g. SciLifeLab.

 Lectures, laboratory sessions, seminars and study visits.

-Theory 9 credits (written examination), laboratory sessions 5 credits (attendance and written and oral presentation), seminar 1 credit (attendance in seminars and oras as well as written presentation for literature seminar).
+Theory 9 credits (written examination), laboratory sessions 5 credits (attendance and written and oral presentation), seminar 1 credit (attendance in seminars and written presentation on literature seminar).